Konfekt/vim-notmuch-addrlookup/README.md

 # Related Plug-ins

+- The plug-ins [vim-notmuch-address](https://github.com/adborden/vim-notmuch-address) and [vim-notmuch-addresses](https://github.com/mikejsavage/vim-notmuch-addresses) achieve the same, but use `notmuch address` exclusively.
 - The plugin [vim-mailquery](https://github.com/Konfekt/vim-mailquery) lets you complete e-mail addresses in Vim by those in your Inbox (or any other mail folder).
 - The [vim-mutt-aliases](https://github.com/Konfekt/vim-mutt-aliases) plug-in lets you complete e-mail addresses in Vim by those in your `mutt` alias file and (when the alias file is periodically populated by the [mutt-alias.sh](https://github.com/Konfekt/mutt-alias.sh) shell script) gives a more static alternative to this plug-in.